 Reconnecting Our Roots

-Reconnecting our Roots is a unique opportunity for Native American teens to participate in cultural activities and learn about Native histories rooted throughout Mnísota Maḳóc̣e in a welcoming environment.
+Reconnecting our Roots is a unique opportunity for Native American teens to participate in a cultural photography based program and learn about Native histories rooted throughout Mnísota Maḳóc̣e in a welcoming environment.

-Reconnecting Our Roots participants will partake in cultural activities and learn more about Native histories rooted throughout Mnísota Maḳóc̣e in a welcoming environment using MNHS resources.
+Reconnecting Our Roots participants will partake in cultural teachings at historic sites along the Ḣaḣa Wakpá (Mississippi River) and learn more about Native histories rooted throughout Mnísota Maḳóc̣e in a welcoming environment using MNHS resources.
 This includes:

 - Interacting with the Native American collections, exhibits and archives at MNHS